Guruprasad6360/Azure-DEV-OPS/README.md

 # Azure-DEV-OPS
-CI/CD project with Azure data factory
+CI/CD project with Azure Data Factory
 We have datasets
 -----------------------------
 Athletes -  36 columns